 Place a cast iron skillet or grill pan on medium heat, then coat with olive oil.
 (If you use a panini press, you can butter top and bottom of the equipment).
 Place the assembled sandwiches on the pan and place a heavy pot or pan on top, pressing down firmly and cook for about 10 minutes (5 minutes for each side).
 Cook until the cheese has melted, bread is crispy, and sandwiches are about 1/3 – 1/2 of its original size.

 Note: If you use grill or oven, you can set the temperature at 450°F.

-Secrets and Tips for Making the Best Cuban Sandwiches
+Tips for Making the Best Cuban Sandwiches

 - Choose the right bread for Cuban Sandwiches: If you cannot find Cuban bread, you can use Ciabatta bread or Italian bread as a substitute